himanigarg13/100DaysOfCode/Day6/EndOfFile.md

 For each line, print the line number, followed by a single space, and then the line content received as input.

+LOGIC :

+1. Create the main class.

+2. Taking input from user.

+3. Using while loop for print the String in three new lines with bullet numbers.

 Sample Input: